-SWPS specified natural gas for several reasons; however, the main consideration was resiliency.
-"Solar cannot meet the continuous resiliency requirement and diesel gen-set approval for non-emergency application was improbable and honestly just expensive," said Mall.
-"Natural gas availability was not a risk considering Columbia Gas and TransCanada presence near the site."
+The city specified natural gas for several reasons; however, the main consideration was resiliency.
+Natural gas availability was not a risk considering natural gas utility presence near the site.

 "Reliability should not be a concern for this project as the natural gas utility is historically very dependable with very few outages," said Rick Lincoln, Senior Director, Global Product Management, Generac Power Systems.
-"Several recent studies conclude that reliability of the utility natural gas supply will continue to increase due to unconventional gas supply, pipeline expansion and improvements in operations, and the data clearly shows it is more reliable than the electric grid itself."
-Lincoln added that, "Many people do not realize that the natural gas pipeline network itself is backed up by natural gas generators, so it has self-sufficiency and reliability designed in from the beginning."
+"Several recent studies conclude that reliability of the utility natural gas supply will continue to increase due to unconventional gas supply, pipeline expansion and improvements in operations, and the data clearly shows it is more reliable than the electric grid itself.
+Many people do not realize that the natural gas pipeline network itself is backed up by natural gas generators, so it has self-sufficiency and reliability designed in from the beginning."

 Another unique aspect to this solution is the use of Generac's Power Zone Pro sync controllers.

 "The controllers are located on each of the generators and do all the functionality of our typical generator controller," said Joel DeWall, Senior Director of Engineering, Generac Power Systems.
-"They control voltage, speed, air fuel ratio, synchronizing, paralleling and load control - a full authority system to optimize the complete gen-set performance.
+"They control voltage, speed, air fuel ratio, synchronizing, paralleling and load control - a full authority system to optimize the complete genset performance.
 There are multiple sensors for monitoring pressures, temperatures, etc. and the Power Zone Pro Sync also provides all the protections and user interface for the engine and generator."

-SWPS added one extra feature to the standard controller for the utility.
-"They installed a remote monitoring device that will communicate to each one of the Power Zone Pro Sync controllers to gather all the available parameters.
-Through the local cellular network it will send the information to the cloud," DeWall said.
-He continued to say the customer would be able to access the information in real time, as well as command the units to start, synchronize, parallel to utility, and base load to the customer's specific power requirements.
-The remote monitoring system will also send alerts and notifications for any warnings or alarms the Power Zone Pro Sync or other site control detect.
+The site design also adds one extra feature to the standard controller for the site operator.
+They installed a remote monitoring device that will communicate to each one of the Power Zone Pro Sync controllers to gather all the available parameters.
+Through the local cellular network it will send the information to the cloud.
+The site operator can access the information in real time, as well as command the units to start, synchronize, parallel to utility, and base load to the grid's specific power requirements.
+The remote monitoring system will also send alerts and notifications for any warnings or alarms the Power Zone Pro Sync or other site controls detect.

-DeWall said there were several reasons the utility wanted this option.
 "The location is unmanned and remote monitoring gives the customer access to this site for monitoring and control," he said.
 "Since this site is not only used for energy management, but it is also used for emergency backup to the city, 24/7 monitoring of their equipment ensures that the site is ready at any given moment to serve."